jaquelinesv90/first-steps-with-jpa/src/main/java/EnumMapping/README.txt

 to update your database when you remove an existing value or don't add new values to the end of the Enum declaration.

 You can define a custom mapping and avoid these issues with an AttributeConverter.

+exceptions:
+- @Id and @Version
+- Relationships
+- @Temporal and @Enumerated